HP - Occupational Therapy Graduate Program

 OT 741 Cr.1

-OT 741 provides the students with an opportunity to practice didactic content in OT 740, develop competence in administering pediatric assessments, apply sound clinical reasoning to selection of assessments and planning intervention for children with various conditions in a variety of contexts (medical, school, home, etc.).
-Students will apply theory and relevant evidence in assessment and intervention choices.
-Prerequisite: concurrent enrollment in OT 740; admission to graduate Occupational Therapy Program.
-Offered Fall.
+This lab course provides students with an opportunity to practice didactic content in OT 740, develop competence in administering pediatric assessments, apply sound clinical reasoning to selection of assessments and planning intervention for children with various conditions in a variety of contexts (medical, school, home, etc.).
+Continued integration of knowledge related to typical and atypical development and impact on occupational performance are analyzed in the context of case studies for selected conditions (including but not limited to learning disorder, emotional behavioral disorders, cerebral palsy, and autism).
+Students continue to expand clinical reasoning skills related to implementation of the OT process when working with children, families, and their support systems, and demonstrate competency in common assessments and interventions for children receiving occupational therapy services.
+Application activities focus on feeding development, behavioral management, social participation, play, visual skills, and fine motor/handwriting development.
+Lab 2.
+Prerequisite: OT 650, OT 651; concurrent enrollment in OT 740; admission to Occupational Therapy Program.
+Offered Spring.

 OT 751 Cr.2

-This course is the second in the series of scholarly practice courses.
-It is designed to help the students become familiar with research methodologies used in occupational therapy and to gain experience in selected steps of the research process.
-Topics covered include reading a scholarly article, literature searching strategies, research methodologies (single-subject, correlation, research, descriptive, qualitative, etc.), principles of ethical research, and application/interpretation of statistical data.
-Students will practice reading, critiquing, analyzing, and discussing scholarly literature.
-Prerequisite: OT 550; admission to graduate Occupational Therapy Program.
+This course is the second in the scholarly practice sequence, advancing students' understanding of research methodologies and statistical applications in occupational therapy with practical applications in selected steps of the research process.
+Topics covered include reading a scholarly article, application/interpretation of statistical data, scholarly activities including data collection or literature review that requires analysis and synthesis of data.
+Students practice reading, critiquing, analyzing, discussing scholarly literature, and participate in scholarly activities that align with current research priorities.
+Prerequisite: OT 550; admission to Occupational Therapy Program.
 Offered Spring.

 OT 760 Cr.3